US Organization: Rivalry with the Black Panthers

-Gun battle at UCLA

 On January 17, 1969, a gun battle between the groups on the UCLA campus ended in the deaths of two Black Panthers: John Huggins and Alprentice "Bunchy" Carter.
 This led to a series of retaliatory shootings that lasted for months.
 Later in 1969, two other Black Panther members were killed and one other was wounded by US members.
 A Memorandum of the Los Angeles field office of the FBI dated May 26, 1970, confirmed that the surge of conflict that left four Panthers dead suited their objectives and more would be encouraged: